webcomponents/webcomponentsjs/README.md

 ## `webcomponents-es5-loader.js`

-Due to the requirement that Custom Elements be ES6 classes (https://html.spec.whatwg.org/multipage/scripting.html#custom-element-conformance), it may make sense to precompile your elements down to ES5 for wider consumption.
-However, this will conflict with the presence of native Custom Elements in browsers that support them.
+Custom Elements must be ES6 classes (https://html.spec.whatwg.org/multipage/scripting.html#custom-element-conformance).
+Since most projects need to support a wide range of browsers that don't necessary support ES6, it may make sense to compile your project to ES5.
+However, ES5-style custom element classes will not work with native Custom Elements because ES5-style classes cannot properly extend ES6 classes, like `HTMLElement`.
-For these scenarios, use the `webcomponents-es5-loader.js` file to use the Custom Elements native compatibility shim where needed.

 ## Browser Support